gulizhasan/gulizhasan/README.md

-- 👋 Hi, I’m @gulizhasan
+👋 Hi,
-- 👀 I’m interested in software development
-- 🌱 I’m currently learning Python and ReactJS
-- 💞️ I’m looking to collaborate on anything!
+I’m Guliz Hasan
+a Software Developer

-- 📫 How to reach me https://www.linkedin.com/in/guliz-hasan-60891b1a7/
+- 📫 How to reach me https://www.linkedin.com/in/gulizhasan

 <!---
 gulizhasan/gulizhasan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.